publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch36/schIV/m__us_usc_t50_s1861.md

     Subsec. (d)(2)(B).
 [Pub.
 L. 114–23][/us/pl/114/23], § 102(b)(2)(B), substituted “an order or emergency production” for “an order”.

     Subsec. (e).
 [Pub.
 L. 114–23][/us/pl/114/23], § 105, amended subsec. (e) generally.
-Prior to amendment, subsec. (e) read as follows: “A person who, in good faith, produces tangible things under an order pursuant to this section shall not be liable to any other person for such production.
+Prior to amendment, text read as follows: “A person who, in good faith, produces tangible things under an order pursuant to this section shall not be liable to any other person for such production.
 Such production shall not be deemed to constitute a waiver of any privilege in any other proceeding or context.”

     Subsec. (f)(2)(A)(i).
 [Pub.
 L. 114–23][/us/pl/114/23], § 104(b)(1), substituted “the production order or any nondisclosure order imposed in connection with the production order” for “that order” and struck out at end “Not less than 1 year after the date of the issuance of the production order, the recipient of a production order may challenge the nondisclosure order imposed in connection with such production order by filing a petition to modify or set aside such nondisclosure order, consistent with the requirements of subparagraph (C), with the pool established by [section 1803(e)(1) of this title][/us/usc/t50/s1803/e/1].”